Alexander, Prince zu Sayn-Wittgenstein-Sayn

-Alexander Konrad Friedrich Heinrich Prince zu Sayn-Wittgenstein-Sayn, (born 22 November 1943 in Salzburg, Austria), a German businessman, is head of the Princely House Sayn-Wittgenstein-Sayn.
+Alexander Konrad Friedrich Heinrich Prinz zu Sayn-Wittgenstein-Sayn (born 22 November 1943) is a German businessman, who is head of the Princely House Sayn-Wittgenstein-Sayn.

 Early life

-He was born in Salzburg as the first son of Ludwig, 6th Prince zu Sayn-Wittgenstein-Sayn (1915–1962) and his wife Baroness Marianne von Mayr-Melnhof (born 1919).
+He was born in Salzburg as the first son of Ludwig, 6th Prince zu Sayn-Wittgenstein-Sayn (1915–1962) and his wife Baroness Marianne von Mayr-Melnhof (1919–2025).
 Following Prince Ludwig's death in 1962, Alexander succeeded as head of the princely house and, by tradition, as the 7th Prince (German: Fürst) zu Sayn-Wittgenstein-Sayn.

-Alexander is a descendant of James II of England and his illegitimate son James Fitzjames, 1st Duke of Berwick, through his father's grandmother Marie Auguste Yvonne de Blacas d'Aulps, daughter of Louis, Duke of Blacas.
+Alexander is a descendant of James II of England and his illegitimate son James Fitzjames, 1st Duke of Berwick, through his paternal great-grandmother Marie Auguste Yvonne de Blacas d'Aulps (1851-1881), daughter of Louis, Duke of Blacas.

 Career

 Prince Alexander is vice president of Europa Nostra and president of Europa Nostra Germany.
 From 1986 to 2013, he served as president of the German Castles Association, which elected him on 28 April 2013 honorary president as well as president of the "Stiftung der Deutschen Burgenvereinigung" (Foundation of the German Castles Association).